Neuromuscular

 • Proximal stump: Produces sprouts within hours after axotomy

-• Later (≥ 3 days): Changes in distal axon
+• Later (≥ 1 to 3 days): Changes in Distal axon

 • Endoplasmic reticulum: Loss of structure